rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

-# Direct Debit Transfer Integration
+# Direct Debit Payment Integration
 <hr>
 <i>Direct Debit</i> is one of the payment methods offered by Midtrans.
 Using this payment method, the customer can authorize you to withdraw funds from the bank account.
 It is usually done for recurring payments, where the payment amount varies from one payment to another.
-This payment method can also be used for irregular payments such as for mail order transactions or at a point of sale.
+This payment method can also be used for irregular payments such as for mail order transactions or at a point of sale (POS).
 Midtrans sends real-time notifications when the customer completes the payment.

-Currently, Midtrans can integrate with the following *Direct Debit* payment methods like BCA KlikPay, CIMB Clicks, Danamon Online Banking, and e-Pay BRI
+Currently, Midtrans can integrate with the following *Direct Debit* payment methods like BCA KlikPay, CIMB Clicks, Danamon Online Banking, and e-Pay BRI.

 ![bca klikpay](./../../asset/image/coreapi/bca_klikpay.svg ":size=150") <br>
 ![cimb clicks](./../../asset/image/coreapi/cimb_clicks.svg ":size=150") <br>